rezonant/rezone/README.md

         try {
             this.resolvedCallback(value);
         } catch (e) {
+            if (e.hasCatchCallback)
+                e.callCatchCallback(e);
+            else
-            // do something with the unhandled promise rejection }
+                ; // do something with the unhandled promise rejection }
     }
 }